DailyDAC

 5. Who Should be a Subchapter V Debtor?

 • Assignment for the benefit of creditors (ABC).
 An ABC is either a statutory or common law process (depending on the state) that provides a comprehensive, orderly scheme to address all assets and liabilities of the business (although not quite to the extent available in bankruptcy).
-In an ABC, the business assigns its assets to an “assignee” (a trustee) who administers the assets for the benefit of creditors.
+In an ABC, the business assigns its assets to an “assignee” (a trustee) who administers the assets of the business for the benefit of creditors.
 Not all states recognize ABCs.
 Some states that recognize them have comprehensive statutes to govern them.
-Others do not; in some states, they are court-supervised, and in others, they are not.
+Others do not; in some states, ABCs are court-supervised, and in others, they are not.
 Irrespective of these differences, ABCs in every state that recognizes them have some clear similarity to chapter 7 bankruptcy: creditors receive notice, file claims, and are paid under a priority scheme.
 An ABC can be a vehicle for ownership to recapture their business by purchasing the company/assets from the assignee, free of claims.
-Three critical (but by no means the only) differences between bankruptcy and an ABC are that an ABC has no automatic stay, the assignment of a lease or contract requires the counterparty’s consent, and there is usually no authority to pursue preference actions.
+Three critical (but by no means the only) differences between bankruptcy and an ABC are that an ABC has no automatic stay, the assignment of a lease or contract requires the counterparty’s consent, and there is usually no authority to pursue preference actions.21

 The limitations and other negatives of these alternatives, as compared to subchapter V, may make subchapter V the best option, but maybe not.
-It may be that the debtor’s goals (or the goals of a prospective buyer of the business with whom the debtor wants to do a deal, or the goals of a secured creditor who is calling the shots19) are limited in a way that makes the advantages of subchapter V irrelevant.
+It may be that the debtor’s goals (or the goals of a prospective buyer of the business with whom the debtor wants to do a deal, or the goals of a secured creditor who is calling the shots 22) are limited in a way that makes the advantages of subchapter V irrelevant.

 6. What is the Difference Between a Small Business Debtor and a Subchapter V Debtor?

-This can be a confusing question, even to most bankruptcy attorneys, because the plain language of the Bankruptcy Code is not as straightforward as it could be on the subject.
+This can be a confusing question, even to many bankruptcy attorneys, because the plain language of the Bankruptcy Code is not as straightforward as it could be on the subject.
 It’s not that complicated, however:

-• Section 1182(1)(A), recall, provides the definition of a subchapter V debtor.
+• Section 1182(1)(A), recall, provides the definition of a subchapter V debtor, which includes the $7,500,000 cap on qualifying debt.

-• A chapter 11 debtor is a “small business debtor” if its eligible debts are less than $2,725,625.
+• A chapter 11 debtor is a “small business debtor” if its eligible debts are less than $3,024,725.
 See Bankruptcy Code §101(51D).
 That section’s definition of the term is essentially identical to the definition of the term “debtor” found in §1182(1)(A).

-• One key difference, however, is that it appears that a chapter 11 debtor that qualifies as a “small business debtor” and does not elect subchapter V must proceed in a “small business case,” which has certain unique attributes that are supposed to be beneficial to the debtor (but are not, in all cases, in the authors’ opinion).
+• One other key difference, however, is that it appears that a chapter 11 debtor that qualifies as a “small business debtor” and does not elect subchapter V must proceed in a “small business case,” which has certain unique attributes that are supposed to be beneficial to the debtor (but are not, in all cases, in the authors’ opinion).
 We outline some of these differences in the chart in the next section.

 With all of that as background, the punch line is that a small business case is not all that different than a traditional chapter 11 case.
-Both, however, are pretty different than a subchapter V case – or else this chapter would have been a waste of time for us to write and a waste of your time to read.
+Both, however, are pretty different than a subchapter V case-or else this chapter would have been a waste of time for us to write and a waste of your time to read.

 We juxtapose for you some of the key differences between all three: